JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/03_Lab3/index.md

 Now we can the list of accounts that had the biggest change in their balance.

-Let’s answer the fifth question - **Can we predict future earnings of our platform?**
+Let’s answer the fifth question: **Can we predict future earnings of our platform?**

 To achieve this, we need to create a *timeseries* of our *current earnings* and use this data to *forecast* future earnings.